 Just bring me a fork.

 And the pan.
-I don’t even need a plate. #truestory
+I don’t even need a plate to eat this strawberry shortcake dessert. #truestory

 No Bake Strawberry Shortcake Dessert